Civil and Environmental Engineering

 HYDROLOGY AND WATER RESOURCES LABORATORY

-1 Students that have completed a different variation of a fluid mechanics are encouraged to pursue a course substitution request so that the completed course can be double-counted for the minor.
+1 Students who have completed a different variation of a fluid mechanics are encouraged to pursue a course substitution request so that the completed course can be double-counted for the minor.

 Courses